satra/NiPyPe-Paper/nipype_paper.rst

 Currently, NiPyPe (version 0.4) is distributed with a wide range of interfaces (see Table supported\_software.).
-Adding new Interfaces is simply a matter of writing a Python class definition as was shown in Listing 1.
+Adding new Interfaces is simply a matter of writing a Python class definition as was shown in Figure XX.
 When a formal specification of inputs and outputs are provided by the underlying software, NiPyPe can support these programs automatically.
 For example, the Slicer command line execution modules come with an XML specification that allows NiPyPe to wrap them without